amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Adapted.md

 ## Short Descriptor of Character

 Medium length description of the character here.
 Include what kind of activities they normally partake in.

-**Include the XP triggers for the characters here.** At the end of a session mark XP if you addressed a challenge with: insert a short list of methods or actions here.
-Examples could include: violence, coercion, knowledge, charm, audacity, calculation, deception, influence, stealth, evasion, technical skill, mayhem, tracking, or occult powers.

 ---